Benefits Director Salary

 Popular Skills for Benefits Director

-Benefits Directors who responded to the survey indicated only a few skills that they use on the job.
+Benefits Directors report a narrow range of specific skills.
 Most notably, skills in Vendor Management, Regulatory Compliance, Benefits Administration, and Human Resources Information System (HRIS) are correlated to pay that is above average.
 Skills that pay less than market rate include Human Resources Information System and Benefits Administration.
-Most people who know Benefits Administration also know Regulatory Compliance.
+It is often found that people who know Benefits Administration are also skilled in Regulatory Compliance.

 Pay by Experience Level for Benefits Director